 Has NAB fulfilled its commitments on two degrees?

-NAB has publicly committed to taking action to support the international aim of limiting global warming to less than 2°C above pre-industrial levels.
-But as the scorecard shows, the bank’s recent activity has been completely inconsistent with that commitment.
+In late 2015, NAB publicly committed to taking action to support the international aim of limiting global warming to less than 2°C above pre-industrial levels.
+But as the scorecard shows, the bank’s recent activity has been inconsistent with that commitment.

 A two degree warming limit gives us a very strict carbon budget to work within, meaning 80% of known fossil fuel reserves must stay underground if we are to have even a 75% chance of not exceeding the limit.

 What does this mean for NAB?
-Well the obvious place to start would be extending it’s new thermal coal exclusion to rule out any investments that expand the fossil fuel industry.
-Beyond this, the bank needs to reduce its exposure to the sector by 2030 and become coal-free in five years.
+Well the obvious place to start would be extending it’s new thermal coal exclusion to rule out any investments that expand the fossil fuel industry. the bank must commit to to actively managing down its exposure to fossil fuels, and become coal-free in five years.

 GOT A NAB HOME LOAN?